-The cluster autoscaler is a tool that allows you to increase or decrease the size of a Kubernetes cluster.
+Cluster Autoscaler is a tool that allows you to increase or decrease the size of a Kubernetes cluster.
 This is done by adding or removing nodes based on the number of pending pods and node utilization metrics.
-The cluster autoscaler nodes to a cluster whenever it identifies pending pods that can’t be scheduled because of resource shortages.
+The autoscaler nodes to a cluster whenever it identifies pending pods that can’t be scheduled because of resource shortages.

 At the moment, Amazon EKS supports two autoscaling solutions: the Kubernetes Cluster Autoscaler and the open-source tool Karpenter.
 While the former uses AWS scaling groups, Karpenter works with the createFleet API.